-WebStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, and much more.
+WebStorm brings powerful support for HTML that includes syntax and error highlighting, formatting according to the code style, structure validation, code completion, on-the-fly preview during a debugging session (Live Edit), and much more.

 Creating an HTML file

-- On the main menu, choose HTML File in the pop-up list.
-WebStorm creates a stub file based on the HTML file template and opens it in the editor. , and then choose
+On the main menu, go to HTML File from the list.
+WebStorm creates a stub file based on the HTML file template and opens it in the editor., and then select

 <img> tags inside

 For most HTML tags and attributes WebStorm can show you a summary from the corresponding MDN article.
 This summary is displayed in the Documentation popup which also shows the deprecation status of a tag or an attribute and information on its compatibility with various browsers.